Cookies & Cups > Recipes > Dinner Ideas > Chicken Dinners > The Best Chicken Marinade

 6. Preheat the grill to high heat.
 Place chicken on the grill, discarding extra marinade.
 Lower grill temperature to medium and cook on each side 5-6 minutes, depending on the thickness, or until internal temperature is 165°F.

-7. Remove the chicken from the grill and allow to rest for 5 minutes before serving.
+7. Remove the chicken from the grill and allow it to rest for 5 minutes before serving.

 Notes